gautada/nyxcalder/process/plan.md

 <!-- markdownlint-disable-next-line MD013 -->
 Read, understand, and apply the [criteria standard](https://github.com/gautada/eurekafarms/blob/main/standards/criteria.md) before proceeding.

+## Input

+Run the gather input tool.
+for each issue fron issues:
+- remove all other assigbees but yourself.

+## Process

+For each issue input

+Read and fully undersrand the issue gathered for input.
+Collect internal references (repo README.md)
+Define Goals and Acceptabce Criteria using standard

+## Output

+For each issue

+Decide which cohort gets the issue next by adding them as an assignee. change the status to Planned

 Query
 [project](https://github.com/users/gautada/projects/2/views/1)
 for items where `status = 'Inbox'` and